sabaricse/happyfacescrud/trunk/happyfaces/readme.txt

 Rename build.sample.properties to build.properties and configure it for your database.
-Add application to tomcat, start and got to http://localhost:8080/happyfaces/login.jsf
-User/password: aaa/aaa (can change in applicationContext-security.xml
+Add application to tomcat (might need to right click -> maven -> update project configuration for exlipse maven plugin), start and go to http://localhost:8080/happyfaces/login.jsf User/password: aaa/aaa (can change in applicationContext-security.xml

 To populate sample data run "mvn properties:read-project-properties dbunit:operation" command